Tompkinsville-Monroe County Airport

 Tompkinsville-Monroe County Airport (ICAO: KTZV, FAA LID: TZV) is a public use airport located two nautical miles (4 km) northeast of the central business district of Tompkinsville, a city in Monroe County, Kentucky, United States.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned TZV by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Tompkinsville-Monroe County Airport covers an area of 120 acres (49 ha) at an elevation of 1,036 feet (316 m) above mean sea level.
 It has one runway designated 4/22 with an asphalt surface measuring 4,000 by 75 feet (1,219 x 23 m).

-For the 12-month period ending May 10, 2012, the airport had 5,395 aircraft operations, an average of 14 per day: 90% general aviation, 9% air taxi, and 1% military.
-At that time there were 22 single-engine aircraft based at this airport.
+For the 12-month period ending April 4, 2018, the airport had 11,460 aircraft operations, an average of 31 per day: 90% general aviation, 7% air taxi, and 3% military.
+At that time there were 35 aircraft based at this airport: 35 single-engine and 10 multi-engine.